 Fabulous pool parties.
 Stylish bars and impeccably designed hotels.
 Pampering spas and energetic nightclubs.
 Lavish events.
 There’s no question that the Palm Springs region ranks as one of the world’s top destinations for LGBTQ travellers.
-Whether you’re a couple or looking for a singles scene, Palm Springs and its neighbouring cities offer memorable experiences—from tranquil retreats to clothing-optional resorts.
+Whether you’re a couple (with or without kids) or looking for a singles scene, Palm Springs and its neighbouring cities offer memorable experiences, from tranquil retreats to clothing optional resorts.

 With its sunny beaches and active lifestyle, plus plenty of cultural attractions San Diego make an appealing destination for alternate lifestyle visitors.
 The centre of LGBT lifestyle is the leafy Hillcrest neighbourhood, a retro-hip enclave (check out the neighbourhood’s landmark 1940s-style neon sign) north west of Balboa Park.
 Among other reasons to visit, Hillcrest is a shopper’s heaven, with distinctive boutiques and plenty of cafés where you can dine al fresco and compare your favourite finds of the day.
 Dig into classic American comfort foods at Gossip Grill, then dance the night away at The Brass Rail, San Diego’s oldest gay bar.
 A short drive from Hillcrest, catch productions showcasing LGBT stories and themes at the Diversionary Theatre, first opened in 1986.